Overview and Guidelines

 Important eligibility notes for past Organization Fund recipients:

-• Beginning in 2026, organizations that received Organization Fund awards the previous year must wait a year before reapplying to the program.
+- Beginning in this cycle (2026), organizations that received Organization Fund awards the previous year (2025) must wait a year before reapplying to the program.

-• This means that organizations that receive Organization Fund awards this cycle will be ineligible to apply in 2026 and must wait until the 2027 cycle to apply again.
+- This means that organizations that received Organization Fund awards in 2025 are ineligible to apply in 2026 and must wait until the 2027 cycle to apply again.

 Our Application Review Process

-New Music USA staff will first screen applications for completeness and to ensure that they meet the eligibility criteria.
-Then, the applications will enter a peer review process: 25-30 independent panelists from around the country will evaluate the applications and determine the awardees.
-Every application will be assessed by at least 3 panelists.
+New Music USA staff will first screen applications for completeness and eligibility.
+Applications will then enter a peer review process: 25-30 independent panelists from around the country will evaluate the applications and determine the awardees.
+At least 3 panelists will assess every application.

-Applications will be evaluated based on artistry, impact, need, and inclusion and belonging, outlined below.
+Applications will be evaluated based on artistry, community value, engagement & impact, and organizational readiness & need, outlined below.

 Review criteria